Silergo/Home-Assistant-Lametric-Weather/README.md

   In Lametric app you need to enter two strings:
   1. **Home Assistant URL**

 Thats where you need DDNS.
-If you server behind reverse proxy don't forget to add in `configuration.yaml`:
+If you server behind reverse proxy, don't forget to add in `configuration.yaml`:
 <pre><code>http:
   use_x_forwarded_for: true
   trusted_proxies:
     - my_reverse_poxy_ip
 </code></pre>
+Of course you should replace "my_reverse_proxy_ip" to ip of you reverse proxy.
 **Important note: In Lametric app you should NOT put "/" at the end of URL.
 For example, if you have DDNS `http://example.duckdns.org` from duckdns, you "Home Assistant URL" should looks like: `http://example.duckdns.org` AND NOT `http://example.duckdns.org/`**

   2. **Home Assistant token**